sp4rkl33/CP/codeforces/Gardening Friends (1822F)/Tutorial.md

       + disR: distance from root to all nodes in tree.
       + disA: distance from A to all nodes in tree.
       + disB: distance from B to all nodes in tree.
   - Finally just calculate the ans by try to shift the root through all node and from current shifted node to farthest node.
-Because we had stored all the information earlier we can managed to calculate the answer in O(1).
+Because we had stored all the information earlier so that we can managed to calculate the answer in O(1).

         For example if we shift root to node u: ans = max(ans, max(disA[u], disB[u]) * k - disR[u] * c)